jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: When a character is a different team affiliation than an equipment that is attached to them.
 Can you use the character’s ‘wild’ location to pay the equipment's power ?
 Or does it have to be the equipment affiliated ‘wild’ location?

-For example, if uch as Misty Knight using a net launcher- Can she use the Sanctum Sanctotum?
+For example, if Misty Knight (Defenders) is using a Net Launcher can she use the Sanctum Santorum (Defenders wild location) to pay for it?

+A: It would be the wild location for the character, not the equipment.
+So Misty could use Sanctum

 # Eternal